HIV/STI testing and treatment in Hungary

 Syphilis: 42 days

-In Hungary, HIV-related care is free of charge if you have valid social insurance, that is, you have been issued a social security number (commonly known as “TAJ- szám” (“TAJ number”) and an accompanying “TAJ-kártya” (“TAJ card”)) and somebody (such as your employer) regularly pays your social insurance contribution.
+In Hungary, treatment for STIs is free of charge if you have valid public health insurance, that is, you have been issued a social security number (commonly known as “TAJ- szám” (“TAJ number”) and an accompanying “TAJ-kártya” (“TAJ card”)) and somebody (such as your employer) regularly pays your public health insurance contribution.
 If you suspect you might have contracted an STI, you should turn to the dermatology clinic (Dermatology and Venereology Clinic/Department) which is regionally competent in your area (according to the address on your Residence Card or another official document).

-If you don’t have valid social insurance, you must pay for the various medical and lab tests and for the medication(s) the physician has prescribed for you.
-Many private health service providers also have dermatology departments – if you don’t have a Hungarian social insurance, it might be worth consulting one of these instead.
+If you don’t have valid public health insurance, you must pay for the various medical and lab tests and for the medication(s) the physician has prescribed for you.
+Many private health service providers also have dermatology departments – if you don’t have a Hungarian public health insurance, it might be worth consulting one of these instead.

 If the result of the STI test is negative: If you tested after the window period and the rapid test came out negative, then you can be sure of your negative result.
 There is nothing more you need to do.